 - Clear and visual tools with it help those that are visual learners.
 You don’t have to just write it down.
 Use video, pictures, audio.
 Whatever works to help keep it recorded and organized.

 - Make it easy to update.
 Businesses and processes evolve –so should your process.
 Use programs like Asana, Trello and Google to keep it stored and easy for everyone to reference.

 - Use automation and software as tools- not solutions.
 Automations are great tools to use to help you and your team streamline a way of doing things.
 The key is to not use they solely as a way to get organized.
 Having a system that can use them to supplement your system.
 Software companies change, technology changes and relying on another company solely as the answer can be risky.
 Instead, use them as a way to remove redundant tasks and creating a workflow.
 For example, if you have a system for customer service, you can use software and apps to help you automate it.
 You have your system down so if it goes down, your customer service is able to reference their process and provide the excellent level of service you always do.

 Once completed, you have a basic guideline that should be followed.
 It’s a great way to provide a guide they can use without you overseeing the systematic process.

-Nothing is perfect, this is a process that is always evolving.
+Finally, nothing is perfect, this is a process that is always evolving.

 Yes, it is at times necessary for them to “figure things out” but you want them to spend that time figuring out how to make it better, more efficient or better yet innovating a new way of doing that process.